-It makes fabulous roasts, hams, and BBQ ribs – really, anything that would otherwise go in the oven.
-My favorite way to use it is to cook baked potatoes to take to a potluck and share a baked potato bar.
-A baked potato bar is a budget-friendly, allergy-sensitive crowd-pleaser that’s completely portable.
+It makes fabulous roasts, hams and BBQ ribs – really, anything that would otherwise go in the oven.
 The best part?
-Roaster Pans are inexpensive….ringing in at about $60 (sometimes on sale from there, but not often).
+Roaster pans are inexpensive…. ringing in at about $70 (sometimes on sale from there, but not often).
 Not bad for a portable oven!
-If you are looking for a way to enjoy oven cooked meals year round, I highly recommend getting a Roaster oven.
+If you are looking for a way to enjoy oven cooked meals year-round, I highly recommend getting a roaster oven.

 4. Cold Meals

 And, of course, when it’s just too hot to cook anything – no matter the method – or too hot to eat warm food, don’t forget the option of cold food!

 I don’t think we can pull off a smoothie for dinner around here – my husband, who hardly objects to anything, would object to that.
 But, we love them for breakfasts, lunches, and snacks.

 One of our favorite smoothies is the Strawberry Whirl from Jamba Juice.
 At $5+ a pop, that’s not an affordable option for us.
 So, I created a knock off version that tastes almost identical!

 STRAWBERRY BANANA SMOOTHIE

 3 frozen bananas

 1. Blend the honey and milk together in a blender.

 2. Add bananas and strawberries and blend until smooth.